pierrenodet/aruku/modules/docs/overview.md

 ## What's aruku ?

 aruku is a random walk engine for Apache Spark.
-It's helps you program and model you random walk easily and let's an distributed, fault tolerant and optimized engine take care of running it.
+It's helps you program and model you random walk easily and let's a distributed, fault tolerant and optimized engine take care of running it.

 ## How do I use it ?